Catalzying Technology to Support Family Caregiving

 e-Connected Family Caregiver Report: Bringing Caregiving into the 21st Century

 A 2011 survey reveals that the technology advances that have transformed how Americans work, play and interact have potential to alleviate the growing financial and emotional burdens on family members caring for sick or disabled loved ones.
-The e-Connected Family Caregiver: Bringing Caregiving into the 21st Century study, released by the National Alliance for Caregiving and UnitedHealthcare, a UnitedHealth Group (NYSE: UNH) company, found more than two-thirds of family caregivers who have used some form of technology to help them with caregiving believe web-based and mobile technologies designed to facilitate caregiving would be helpful to them.
+The e-Connected Family Caregiver: Bringing Caregiving into the 21st Century study, released by the National Alliance for Caregiving and UnitedHealthcare, found more than two-thirds of family caregivers who have used some form of technology to help them with caregiving believe web-based and mobile technologies designed to facilitate caregiving would be helpful to them.

 Family caregivers provide an estimated $375 billion worth of uncompensated care to loved ones annually.
 Previous studies have shown that many lack support systems and tools that could ease the burden financially and emotionally.